eggburg/PKI-Docker-TestBed/README.md

 Remark: if you want to run it in the background without printing logs, run "docker-compose up -d" instead

-## Test from the SSL client container
+# Test from the SSL client container

-Access the SSL client container.
+### To access the SSL client container.
 ```
 $ docker exec -it tls_client_container bash
 ```

-### Send SSL connection to SSL server with OCSP stapling request
+### To send SSL connection to SSL server with OCSP stapling request
 Send SSL connection to the SSL server 1, the one that is using the good cert
 ```
 bash-5.1# openssl s_client -connect tls.server.good:12345 -CAfile certs/root_intermediate.crt -status